New Two-Hole Es-O Mini Bead—About the Bead

 Peyote Stitch Tutorial

-How to Peyote Stitch with the New Two-Hole Es-o Mini Bead
+How to work the Peyote Stitch using the New Two-Hole Es-O Mini Bead

 Working the peyote stitch with the New Two-Hole Es-o Mini Bead is only slightly different then working the stitch with seed beads.

 - Pick up the stopper bead and pass through it again a couple of times, going in the same direction .
-Pick up six beads.
+Then pick up six Es-O Mini beads.

-- Pick up one bead, skip the first bead picked up in step one, and pass through the (second hole) of the next bead.
+- Pick up one bead, skip the first bead (from the group of six) and pass through the (second hole) of the next bead.

 - Repeat the second step two more times.